WFUCSCCho/project-1-part-2-gtamayo2001/README.md

 12. Next we will set up the SLURM script for running MD simulations on the cluster.
 Again, this is a generic script for any biomolecule.
 You will need to modify it using the __nano__ program..

+How to pull all new files from git: git reset --hard git pull

   a.
 Open “md-equil.slurm” and "md-dyna.slurm" using __nano__.

   b.
 For both files, replace all instances of “[username]” with your username and [ID] with “45S”.
 Also, replace the instance of "[repository-id]" with yours.